 Acanthus spinosus is a widedespread eastern Mediterraenan perennial plant which can grow as tall as 80cm in abandoned fields, rocky places, olive groves and along roadsides.
 Its leaves are thistle-like and the flowers form a dense spike at the top of an erect stem.

-It can grow as tall as 80cm and flowers in May and June at altitudes up to 800 metres.
+It flowers in May and June at altitudes up to 800 metres.

 A close relative of this plant (not found in Crete) Acanthus mollis was used in architectural decoration of classical Greece on columns, scrolls and murals.